Women in Ministry: Following God’s Path

 Prove You Have the Mind and the Faith for Ministry

-You may need to demonstrate your skill beyond your tokenism in the first place.
+You may need to demonstrate your skill.
 For a man entering the holiest trade, basic credentials can suffice to prove his competence, but you may have to display more prominently your knowledge of God and scripture.
-Getting published and, as will be discussed in a moment, finding respected ministers to sponsor you, will go a long way to assuage any fears that you don’t belong.
+Getting published and finding respected ministers to sponsor you will go a long way to assuage any fears that you don’t belong.

 Turn the Other Cheek But be Bold in Your Convictions

 No matter how hard you work to portray yourself as a respectable member of the ministry, there is always going to be criticism.
-The best way to deal with negative comments is not to fight but to show Christian compassion even when it is hard to find it in others.
-Try to understand the difficulty some people have in accepting a woman in charge of their spiritual lives, and return mistrust and dislike with kindness.
+The best way to deal with negative comments is to show Christian compassion even when it is hard.
+Try to understand the difficulty that some people have in accepting a woman guiding their spiritual lives, and return mistrust and dislike with kindness.
 By allowing those who struggle with your ministry to graciously return to the fold when they are ready, and to do so without stigma, you leave the doors open for reconciliation after a short period.
 You also de-escalate any disagreements and allow yourself to represent the more mature, godly side of the argument.
 Fighting back too hard can end up creating a fracture in the congregation.